-D. We learn that God can use even adversity to accomplish His plan.
-He gave Haman just enough rope to eventually hang himself--literally.
+D. We learn that God can use even the world's hatred to accomplish His plan.
+He gave Haman just enough rope to eventually hang himself.
+Literally.
 We need to affirm the truth, even in the midst of adversity.
 God is in control.
-We can trust Him.
+Therefore, we can and must choose to trust Him.